top of page

 differentialclassification.jpg

-Image 6: Differential classification of the south to north volume section shows underlying shale (in orange); water (in blue); and overlying clay (brown) and the subsurface depths at which they lay.
-The blue dots represent the water intercepts that align with the drill log.
-A fault in the subsurface geological structure is displayed in green.
+Further classification of the volume section shows underlying shale (displayed in orange); water (in blue); and overlying clay (brown).
+The figures on the left indicate the subsurface depths, in meters, at which each lay.
+A geological fault in the subsurface geological structure was detected (displayed in green) and the pressure it generates produced an artesian well.

 -_2 copy 9.png